 What is Sweat Equity?

-What is a pre-approval letter
+What is a pre-approval letter?

 Is there any kind of down payment?

-What kind of homes does Habitat build or remodel?
+What kind of homes does Habitat build?

 Do applicants get to pick the location or design of the home?

-Will credit and background checks be conducted?
+Will a credit check be conducted?